Abdul Sattar Khan Niazi

-Abdus Sattar Khan Niazi (مولاناعبدالستارخان نیازی) (1 October 1915 – 2 May 2001) was a Pakistani religious and political leader.
+Abdus Sattar Khan Niazi (مولاناعبدالستارخان نیازی) (1 October 1915 – 2 May 2001) was a Pakistani religious and political leader and a Pakistan Movement activist.

 Early life

 He was born on 1 October 1915 at Isakhel in Mianwali District, Punjab, British India.
-After initial education, he gained religious education in Lahore.
-He obtained his master's degree from Islamia College, Lahore in 1940, and later became its Dean of Islamic Studies.
-He remained Dean until 1947, after which he joined active politics.
+After initial education, he gained religious education in Lahore where he obtained his master's degree from Islamia College, Lahore in 1940.

+Professional life

+Niazi became the Dean of Islamic Studies at his alma mater until 1947, and joined then active politics.

 Niazi vigorously participated in the political struggle for the creation of Pakistan and the Pakistan Movement, and became the President of the Punjab Muslim Students Federation in 1938.
-He then served in the position of the President of the Provincial (Punjab) Muslim League until the creation of Pakistan in 1947.
+He then served as the President of the Provincial (Punjab) Muslim League until the creation of Pakistan in 1947.
 He was considered among the trusted companions of both Muhammad Iqbal and Muhammad Ali Jinnah.

 He was briefly arrested along with Abul Ala Maududi by the Pakistan Army for purportedly inciting the Lahore riots of 1953 against the Ahmadiyya.
 Both Maududi and Abdul Sattar Niazi were then sentenced to death by a military court but later released.

 According to Dawn newspaper, "Capital punishment being irreversible, no remedy is available if a person's innocence is established after his execution.
 One shudders to imagine what might have happened if the sentence of death awarded to Maulana Maudoodi and Maulana Abdul Sattar Niazi by a military court in 1953 had been promptly carried out.
 Fears of miscarriage of justice have persuaded most sensible Muslim scholars to follow the dictum that it is better to let a culprit walk free than hang an innocent person".